 Little did that person know that the employee probably had no idea what was being signed.
 In fact, that employee learned from the supervisor what to mark up and where the signatures had to be.
-When we’ve questioned some of those employees, they’ve said things like, “It’s all boilerplate, and doesn’t really matter,” “It just goes in a file somewhere,” and “Nobody reads that stuff.”
+When we’ve questioned some of those employees they’ve said things like, “It’s all boilerplate, and doesn’t really matter.”
+“It just goes in a file somewhere.”
+“Nobody reads that stuff.”

-Not long ago, in Connecticut, a daughter signed her mother’s residency agreement for assisted living.
+Not long ago, in Connecticut a daughter signed her mother’s residency agreement for an assisted living facility.
 The agreement stated that both mother and daughter agreed to be held liable for the mother’s bill.
 When the mother stopped paying, the facility went after the daughter.
 The appeals court ruled that the assisted living residency agreement was enforceable and that the daughter had to pay.
-The court noted that the contract plainly stated personal liability.
+The court noted that the contract plainly stated the personal liability.

-We have also reviewed contracts where family members have unknowingly signed these types of agreements.
+We have reviewed contracts where family members unknowingly signed these types of agreements.

 Personal liability is only one of several areas of concern with facility agreements.
 While we understand these agreements are often a necessary part of the entrance process, we also know that certain conditions, such as the one above, can usually be negotiated or avoided.
 If you are not confident in your ability to read and decipher these contracts, we encourage you to have them reviewed by an elder law attorney before signing.
 And, if you have signed them unknowingly, get help right away, before a conflict arises.